-Join Adam Crespi for an in-depth discussion in this video Animating materials, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Animating materials, part of Unity: Level Design.

 In our game beyond animating objects sometimes we want to animate a material to…bring a scene to life.
 An example is this ceiling fan in the…foreground of my scene.
 I'm going to say that in this store most…of the fans are on and worked as fine except for this one.…This particular fan is spinning but the bulb is flickering and so I want to…animate the material and possibly the light as well.…I have made a new object in here called ceiling fan flicker in my clone of the FBX…in my 042 folder, in my assets.
 I have got scene 04 materials start open.…